• Skip to primary navigation

 A dump cake is basically a recipe that requires you to 'dump' the cake ingredients together in a large baking dish.
 The idea is to mix it all up before placing the baking dish in the oven.
 The finished product would be a solid cake.

 Ube crunch is a type of dump cake made with a few ingredients such as ube halaya, extract, heavy cream, coconut milk, a box of cake mix, butter, and nuts.
 It involves two more steps than your typical dump cake to achieve the pretty, aesthetic layers.
 But it is totally worth it!
 The crunch comes from the streusel-like crust of nuts and baked cake batter crisped by melted butter.
 The middle layer is a soft filling with ube halaya (ube jam), sugar, heavy cream, eggs, and coconut milk.
-After the cake cools, you would flip it over and top it with whipped cream!
+After the cake cools, you flip it over and top it with whipped cream!

 How to Make Ube Crunch